-The use of auxiliary substances (e.g., solvents, separation agents, etc.) should be made unnecessary wherever possible and innocuous when used.

-It was a green chemistry conference and the very famous synthetic chemist had just received a question about why he had chosen a solvent that was a very poor choice.
+The use of auxiliary substances (e.g., solvents, separation agents, etc.) should be made a question about why he had chosen a solvent that was a very poor choice.
 You have to be realistic, chemists know intuitively what's best, and solvents don't matter.
 It's the chemistry that counts.